intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-graphene/kubernetes/README.md

 ### Using [Helm][helmsite] to deploy all components

 If you have installed Helm, you can use Helm to deploy all the `yaml` files at once.
-In `values.yaml`, configure the full paths for `start-all-but-flink.sh` and `enclave-key.pem`.
+In `values.yaml`, configure the full paths for `start-all-but-flink.sh` and `enclave-key.pem`, as well as the ppml image to be used.
 Then, simply run
 ``` bash
 helm install <name> ./